HarshCasper/Rotten-Scripts/Battery_Full_Charged_Notifier/README.md

   - pip install pyttsx3
   - pip install win10toast
   - Also check for any package that's need to be installed, on cmd
-  - Python python fullCharged.pyw
+  - the run by typing **python python fullCharged.pyw**

-** Note after running successfully for first time, you can then run by just double clicing on the script, like to run as a program **
+**Note after running successfully for first time, you can then run by just double clicing on the script, like to run as a program**

 ## Explanation of code
 - We have used python libraries like psutil to get information about the system, this is the package that gives information about battery.